Applications Open: 01 April 2023

 This programme is for all those who find Psychology interesting, and wish to pursue it either as a career or as an aid to some other career.
 The degree programme is enriching for those who are in jobs that involve working with people or that require an understanding of them.
 Sometimes, what is needed are skills to understand people as people; in other situations, an objective and detached judgement is required.
 In either case, however, grounding in Psychology is helpful.

 A psychology bachelor's degree is a general social sciences degree.
 Graduates can basically work in any field.
 However, to pursue a career in psychology (e.g., as a clinical counsellor, educational, or academic psychologist), a higher degree in psychology is required (e.g. Master's or PhD).
-Some of our alumni, after having obtained an honours degree in psychology at SUSS, have pursued a master’s/ PhD degree in other universities.
+Some of our alumni, after having obtained an honours degree in psychology at SUSS, have pursued a master’s/ PhD degree at SUSS and in other local and international universities.

 *Please select at least 1 field